microsoft/vscode-dev-containers/README.md

 **[See here to learn more about VS Code Remote](https://aka.ms/vscode-remote)**.

 This repository contains a set of **dev container definitions** made up of files like `devContainer.json` that can be added to existing projects to get you up and running in a containerized environment.
-These files describe the conatiner image, any runtime arguments for when the conatiner is started, and any VS Code extensions that should be installed into it.
+These files describe the container image, any runtime arguments for when the container is started, and any VS Code extensions that should be installed into it.

 ## Trying a definition